djeada/Linux-Notes/notes/managing_users.md

 All new users in RHEL/CENTOS are automatically added to the wheel group.

-<i>groupadd</i> creates a new group and saves its details to /etc/group:
+`groupadd` creates a new group and saves its details to /etc/group:

 ```bash
 groupadd new_group
 ```

-The command <i>group</i> displays which groups a user is a member of:
+The command `group` displays which groups a user is a member of:

 ```bash
 groups username